 Thyroid Physiology and Pregnancy

 Maternal thyroid changes are substantial, and normally altered gland structure and function are sometimes confused with thyroid abnormalities.
-These alterations are discussed in detail in Chapter 4, and normal serum hormone level values are found in the Appendix.
-First, maternal serum concentrations of thyroid binding globulin are increased concomitantly with total or bound thyroid hormone levels (Fig. 4-17).
+These alterations are discussed in detail in Chapter 4 (Thyroid Gland), and normal serum hormone level values are found in the Appendix (Serum and Blood Constituents).
+First, maternal serum concentrations of thyroid binding globulin are increased concomitantly with total or bound thyroid hormone levels (Fig. 4-16).
 Second, thyrotropin, also called thyroid-stimulating hormone (TSH), currently plays a central role in screening and diagnosis of many thyroid disorders.
 Notably, TSH receptors are cross stimulated, albeit weakly, by massive quantities of human chorionic gonadotropin (hCG) secreted by placental trophoblast.
 Because TSH does not cross the placenta, it has no direct fetal effects.
 During the first 12 weeks of gestation, when maternal hCG serum levels are maximal, thyroid hormone secretion is stimulated.
 The resulting greater serum free thyroxine (T4) levels act to suppress hypothalamic thyrotropin-releasing hormone (TRH) and in turn limit pituitary TSH secretion (Fig. 58-1).
 Accordingly, TRH is undetectable in maternal serum.
 Conversely, in fetal serum, beginning at midpregnancy, TRH becomes detectable, but levels are static and do not increase.

 Gestational age specific values for serum thyroid stimulating hormone (TSH) levels (black lines) and free thyroxine (T4) levels (blue lines).
-Data were derived from 17,298 women tested during pregnancy.
-For each color, the dark solid lines represent the 50th percentile, whereas the upper and lower ...
+Data were derived from 17,298 women tested during pregnancy. ...